This is the anchor location for Preparing for Emergencies. Do Not Delete!

 If you have a tree that has grown into or has fallen onto power lines, stay away and call us at (906) 449-2013 / (800) 562-7680.
 A tree limb in contact with an electric line is extremely dangerous and life-threatening.

-UPPCO Regular Tree Maintenence:
+UPPCO Regular Tree Maintenance:

 Providing you with safe and reliable electricity is a priority at UPPCO.
 That's why we have a proactive tree trimming program.
 To prevent trees from growing into power line areas, we trim trees every six years in residential areas and every five, six, or eight years in rural areas.